Early Childhood Education

 Start your child off right!

 Montessori is an educational method that focuses on the individual child and his or her needs.
 The concepts behind this method were consolidated by Dr. Maria Montessori in the beginning of the 20th century.
 Her concepts in regards to teaching children based on their needs and personal interest lead to the Montessori educational method of today.
 Each early childhood classroom contains a robust curriculum including botany, zoology, experimental science, art and music (composition, theory and appreciation), geography, history, sensorial materials, mathematics, language, and practical life.
+Our toddler and early childhood classrooms are located at 913 E Cumberland Drive, Louisville, TN 37777.

 In this section of work, the child finds materials and exercises of his every day life from pouring water from a jug to a glass, or learning how to tie a shoelace.
 These activities help the child to properly take care of himself so that he may feel as though he is independent and does not have to rely on an adult for his basic needs.